-You pay \$0 copay for each Medicare-covered pulmonary rehabilitative visit.
+You pay \$0 or 20% of the cost for each Medicare-covered pulmonary rehabilitative visit.

 Screening and counseling to reduce alcohol misuse

 We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol, but aren't alcohol dependent.